demisto/content-docs/content-repo/extra-docs/packs/content-management.md

+     **NOTE:**  You can download directly from the development server.
+If downloading Automations and integrations, you need to use the `demisto-sdk split` command to split the content into the correct format.

   - **Migrate detached out-of-the-box content**

       If you have out-of-the-box  content from a content pack that is detached (such a Phishing incident type) and want to use the CI/CD process, run the following command: